 Objectives: Anxiety is among the most prevalent psychological disorders induced by myocardial infarction.
-Medicinal herbs have been used traditionally to reduce anxiety.
-Avicenna was the first physician in the world who referred to the inotropic effects of Melissa officinalis as a fragrant herb and emphasized the strengthening effects of the herb on the heart, nerves, and brain with exhilarating effects.
-It is effective in removing nightmares, phobias, and palpitations.
-This study assessed the effectiveness of aromatherapy using Melissa officinalis in improving anxiety in cardiac patients.
+Traditional medicinal herbs have long been used to reduce anxiety.
+Avicenna was the first physician in the world who referred to the inotropic effects of Melissa officinalis as a fragrant herb.
+In addition, he emphasized the strengthening effects of this herb on the heart, nerves, and brain with exhilarating effects.
+Further, M. officinalis plays a role in removing nightmares, phobias, and palpitations.
+Accordingly, the present study assessed the effectiveness of aromatherapy using M. officinalis in alleviating anxiety in cardiac patients.

-Materials & Methods: In this study, conducted in Tehran, Iran in 2016, 96 participants were equally assigned into two groups on a quasi-random basis.
-Aromatherapy was given to the case group in the Cardiac Care Unit (CCU) as a cotton patch measuring 15 x 15 cm soaked in 3 drops of Melissa officinalis extract and attached to their collar for 30 min twice a day during 3 successive days.
-The control group just received odorless sesame oil on a similar cotton patch attached to their collar in the CCU for 30 min for 3 consecutive days twice a day.
-The participants completed the Spielberger anxiety questionnaire before intervention, in the second day after the second phase of aromatherapy, and immediately after completion of the intervention.
-The data were analyzed using independent T-test.
+Materials and Methods: This study was conducted on 96 patients who were equally assigned into 2 groups on a quasi-random basis.
+The case group underwent aromatherapy in the CCU as a cotton patch measuring 15 * 15 cm soaked in three drops of M. officinalis extract and attached to their collar for 30 minutes twice a day during 3 successive days.
+However, the same treatment pattern was followed by the control group while they only received odorless sesame oil on a similar cotton patch attached to their collar.
+Furthermore, the patients completed the Spielberger anxiety questionnaire before the intervention, on the second day after the second phase of aromatherapy, and immediately after completion of the intervention.
+The data were analyzed using independent t test.

-Results: Our findings indicated no statistically significant difference in the mean total scores of anxiety between the two groups at pretest and during treatment (P ≥ 0.05).
-Yet, there was a significant difference between the mean total scores of anxiety in both groups at the posttest (P ≤ 0.05).
+Results: Based on the findings, no statistically significant difference was observed in the mean total scores of anxiety between the 2 groups at pretest and during the treatment (P ≥ 0.05).
+However, there was a significant difference between the mean total scores of anxiety in both groups at the post-test (P ≤ 0.05).

-Conclusion: Aromatherapy with Melissa officinalis extract reduced anxiety in cardiac patients.
-This method, as one branch of complementary medicine, can exert positive effects on diminishing cardiac patients’ anxiety.
+Conclusions: In general, aromatherapy with M. officinalis extract reduced anxiety in cardiac patients.
+This method, as one branch of complementary medicine, can exert positive effects on diminishing the anxiety of cardiac patients.

 Cite By, Google Scholar